 This list gives a general overview of common error messages, and possible causes.

-Business quality printers now have multi-line and graphical displays as well as internal web servers.
+Business quality printers have multi-line graphical control panel displays as well as internal web servers.
 Numerical messages might become less necessary in future.
 However numbers have the ability to sum up a complicated issue in one phrase so they are likely to remain in use.
 Internet servers tend to return a numeric error together with a descriptive phrase and printers should probably go on doing the same thing.

 The printer keeps a count of pages and possibly of page cover.
 The printer firmware prompts for "maintenance" when it is programmed to do so.